Amina-Mami/Amina-Mami/README.md

 ## About Me

-I am a student currently studying IT Engineering **.
+I am a student currently studying computer science engineering.
 I have a passion for web development and enjoy learning about new technologies and applying them in my projects.

-- 🎓 **Education**: IT Engineering Student at ESPRIT.
+- 🎓 **Education**: Computer Science Engineering Student at ESPRIT.
 - 💻 **Specialization**: WEB DEVELOPMENT